-The probable inelastic rotation capacity of walls with plain bars for longitudinal reinforcement is taken as equal to the equivalent post-yield rocking capacity, $\theta{r}$ :
+The probable inelastic rotation capacity of walls with plain bars for longitudinal reinforcement is taken as equal to the equivalent post-yield rocking capacity, θ_r :

-$$\theta{\rm p} = \theta{\rm r}$$ ...C5.39
+$\theta{\rm p} = \theta{\rm r}$..C5.39

-but not greater than the probable rotation capacity that would be calculated if the reinforcement was assumed to be deformed.
+but not greater than the probable rotation capacity that would be calculated if the reinforcement was assumed to be deformed and cracking distributed.

-The probable rocking capacity, $\theta_r$ , is defined as the inelastic rotation corresponding to the onset of significant loss in lateral strength.
-The probable rocking capacity, $\theta_r$ , can be determined as follows:
+The probable rocking capacity, θ_r , is defined as the inelastic rotation corresponding to the onset of significant loss in lateral strength.
+The probable rocking capacity, θ_r , can be determined as follows: